ppico20/PREMIERE_CS4_microfluidics/README.md

-# Predicting the Particle Size Distribution of AgNPs using PBM-CFD Simulations (AgNPs_PSD)
+# AgNPs_PSD: Predicting the Particle Size Distribution of AgNPs using PBM-CFD Simulations

 ## Overview
 This project focuses on providing a numerical framework based on coupled PBM-CFD simulations to predict the spatio-temporal evolution of the particle size distribution (PSD) of silver nanoparticles (AgNPs) in both microchannels and well-mixed batch reactors.
 The solvers and libraries are based on **[OpenQBMM](https://github.com/OpenQBMM/OpenQBMM)**, an OpenFoam-based implementation of the **[Quadrature Method of Moments](https://www.sciencedirect.com/science/article/pii/S0009250917306590?via%3Dihub)**.
 More information can be found in our publication in Chemical Engineering Journal: